-UNIFORM STANDARDS
+UNIFORM POLICY

 Officials are required to adhere to the uniform policy of the respective sport/contest in which they are involved.
 Officials should always dress in an appropriate manner to and from each game assignment.
-Officials are expected to adhere to acceptable grooming standards and are not allowed to use tobacco of any fashion upon arrival at the game site, during the game/contest, and until they are away from the venue.
-Officials within a crew are required to wear identical uniforms items.
-Exception: Baseball/softball plate umpires.
+Officials are expected to adhere to acceptable grooming standards and are not allowed to use tobacco of any fashion upon arrival to the game site, during the game/contest, and until they are away from the venue.